djc0428/djc0428.github.io/index.md

 ```
 ## Enhancement Three: Databases
 The goal for the changes in the section was to make the results easier to interpret, even when no results can be found.
 This, in the end, makes the program a little more user friendly.
 In determining how to check if there were no results I learned that python arrays have an inherent boolean property that allows you to check if it is false to determine if it is empty

+### Reflection

+When creating the original project, the goal was to query the MongoDB database for the goals laid out by the assignment.
+When focusing on database improvements, I learned how arrays in Python have built in boolean properties that allow you to see if the array is empty by checking if it is not true.
+The challenges with this section came from that property.
+Before, I wasn’t sure how to determine if the arrays were empty.
+After a little research I came to the realization stated above, and the rest of the modifications were simple enough from there.

 ```python
 #User defined function find_by_Industry